laffan/psd-to-phaser/plugin-v3/README.md

 This camera works in conjunction with the `lazyLoad` attribute, which you can set to true on any sprite or tile layer.
 Sprite or tile layers that have been given the `lazyLoad` attribute will not loaded during load() but later, when they enter the camera.
 This gives you the ability to load assets only when they're needed, potentially keeping load times much (much) smaller.

-**Note:** There are some tradeoffs to using `lazyLoad`.
+**Note:**  : Currently does _not_ work with multiple cameras.
+Also, there are some tradeoffs to using `lazyLoad`.
 The biggest difference is that you can't manually place lazily loaded items before the sprite texture has loaded.
 If the lazyLoad camera is on, they'll just show up when needed.

 The other tradeoff is that you MUST use the lazyLoad camera to see lazyLoaded items at all, as the plugin just leaves them out of the initial load sequence.